j2r2b/j2r2b.github.io/_posts/2020-03-05-circleci-step-isolation.md

 ## CircleCI background steps

 CircleCI has also the possibility to run [background commands](https://circleci.com/docs/2.0/configuration-reference/#background-commands).
 In this case you need to start a blocking command inside this step.
-It can be using:
+For MockServer you have two options:

 * `java -jar` combined with a previous step to download the `jar` (as discussed at the beginning of this article)
 * the `mockserver-maven-plugin` but with the `run` command instead of `runForked` in order to run MockServer synchronously and block.

-Note that CircleCI will start the step marked with `background` and without waiting for anything it will continue with the next steps.
+Note that CircleCI will start the step marked with `background` and without waiting for anything else it will continue with the next steps immediately.
 This makes sense because background steps are typically starting a synchronous process that is never ending.

 In case of MockServer the startup takes few seconds.
 This means that if you perform directly a `curl` command, you will get the "Connection refused" error.